The Hidden II: Plot

 The alien criminal from the first movie is dead, but he left a few eggs which are hatching now.
 It is explained that on the alien's homeworld, evolution took two parallel paths: half of their race became violent criminals who live only for pleasure (the squid-like alien form briefly glimpsed in the first film), and the other half evolved beyond their base desires and even physical bodies, becoming creatures of pure energy.

-A good alien has been inhabiting Tom Beck's body (played now by Michael Welden).
-He has been waiting just in case this happened.
+Alhague, a good alien from the first movie, has been inhabiting Tom Beck's body (played now by Michael Welden).
+Alhague has been waiting just in case this happened.
 Unfortunately, his presence in the body has taken a terrible toll on it, draining it of life energy.

 Additionally, relations with Beck's daughter Juliet (Kate Hodge), now a cop herself, have deteriorated (possibly due to his bizarre behavior caused by the alien inhabiting his body).
 But when the killing starts again, both will need to work together—and with a new alien policeman (Raphael Sbarge), who comes to Earth to aid in the struggle—to stop the new generation of aliens.